Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Algorithm for Early Source Detection

 \section{Algorithm for Early Source Detection}

 Despite its ubiquity, the use of image subtraction techniques to identify transient sources is wrought with challenges.
-The convolution of PSFs between images can be challenging, if not impossible between different instruments and different seeing conditions; even when feasible, convolution can be computationally intensive.
+The convolution of point spread functions between images can be challenging, if not impossible between different instruments and different seeing conditions; even when feasible, convolution can be computationally intensive.
+Source extraction codes (or the astronomers interpreting their outputs) can be fooled by sources that are not real, for example cosmic rays, cross-talk on images, or mis-aligned subtractions.
+As surveys search for transients to fainter magnitudes, they begin to hit the noise/source threshold and many detections are too ambiguous to accurately identify.
 The very large number of source detections in image subtracted frames and the inability to have humans analyze them all in a reasonable time frame (especially for fast transients), or do so with any solid accuracy to trigger followup observations, necessitates the use of machine learning frameworks to identify false-positives \citep{ipac_imsub,toros_imsub,ztf_imsub}, further complicating the process and increasing computational demands.
-Source extraction codes (e.g., SExtractor) can be fooled by sources that are not real, for example cosmic rays, cross-talk on images, or mis-aligned subtractions.
-As surveys search for transients to fainter magnitudes, they begin to hit the noise/source threshold and many detections are too ambiguous to accurately identify.

 Furthermore, the machine-learning (ML) approach requires extensive training and large training set samples (typically in the hundreds of thousands of images), increasing the demands on human time and capital.
-The challenges associated with image subtraction have led to attempts to identify transient sources through real-time direct image comparisons \citep{imsub_alt1}, light curve analysis \citep{imsub_alt2}, or late-time light curve analysis \citep[e.g.,][]{dwf_ul}.
+The challenges associated with image subtraction have led to attempts to identify transient sources through direct image comparisons \citep{imsub_alt1} and light curve analysis \citep[e.g.,][]{gaia_fast,imsub_alt2,dwf_ul}.

 In addition, definitive source classification is hardly possible with image subtraction alone: transient characterization is confirmed through follow-up observations, including spectroscopic data; however, telescope time using sensitive spectroscopic instruments is very limited, and the time-window for observing fast-fading sources is narrower than the cadence of conventional transient surveys.
 If enough data of the source is rapidly available for a light curve to be made (e.g. within a few minutes of the first data acquisition), preliminary classification can be performed, using simple metrics such as its rise and/or decay rate and peak brightness.
 This early classification using light curves can inform astronomers about the resources they should allocate to these targets which are always limited; this kind of observation strategy will be crucial for LSST, and is the service that brokers will be performing for the community \citep[][]{lsst_alerce,lsst_mars,lsst_antares,lsst_lasair,lsst_ztf,lsst_fink}.
 With better sampling, including light curves spanning multiple wavelength bands, a more precise classification of sources can be achieved \citep{mlclass1,mlclass2,mlclass3,mlclass4,mlclass5,mlclass6}, but progress on this front is still minimal due to the complexity of the data and classification algorithms.